 - Medical negligence

-An Alexandria wrongful death lawyer from our team could help evaluate the accident that led to a loved one’s death and represent surviving family members’ interests if there is a legally valid wrongful death action.
+An Alexandria wrongful death lawyer from our team could help investigate the accident that led to your loved one’s death and represent surviving family members’ interests if there is a legally valid wrongful death case.

-Pursuant to Louisiana Civil Code (CC) §2315.2, certain family members of a deceased individual may file wrongful death claims.
-This can allow them to recover damages as a result of the wrongful death of their loved one.
-In this state, both a surviving spouse and/or child have first priority in bringing such an action forward.
+According to CC Art.
+2315.2, certain family members of a deceased individual may file wrongful death claims.
+This can allow them to recover damages emanating from the loved one’s death.
+In Louisiana, the first priority for pursuing such an action lies with surviving spouse and/or child.

 If there is no surviving spouse or child, the right to bring a wrongful death action then defaults to the following family members, listed in order of priority: